umi-ag/umi-terminal/README.md

    to what's offered by 1inch.
 3. Sui-coin-list API Hooks: Includes hooks to interact with the sui-coin-list API, simplifying the process of fetching coin data from Sui.
-4. Seamless Integration: Designed with React in mind, it seamlessly integrates with your existing React projects, ensuring an effortless setup process.

 ## Installation